|LOST HOSPITALS OF LONDON|

 The first years of the community were spent helping and caring for the needy, but gradually more helpers joined.
 On 5th May 1856 Harriet Brownlow Byron, Sarah Easton and Ellen Wilson were professed by Revd William Upton Richards (1811-1873), the first vicar of All Saints Church in Margaret Street.

-On 3rd August 1856 the Society elected Harriet Brownlow Byron was elected as a 'Mother for Life'.
-On the following day the community - Sisters, girls in training, orphans, elderly women and incurables - moved to new premises in Margaret Street.
+On 3rd August 1856 the Society elected Harriet Brownlow Byron as a 'Mother for Life'.
+On the following day the community - Sisters, girls in training, orphans, elderly women and incurables - moved to new premises - All Saints Home - in Margaret Street.
+The house in Mortimer Street was named St Elizabeth's Home for Incurables.

 From 1862 until 1899 the Sisters undertook responsibility for the nursing care and training at University College Hospital.